 You can also open the overlay image separately in Photoshop.
 Hit Control + A (Command + A) to select the whole image, then Control + C (Command + C) to copy it.
-Go back to the base image and hit Control + V (Command + V) to paste it.
+Go back to the base image and paste it with Control + V (Command + V).
 Again it will open as a new layer.

-This method is helpful when you want to use only part of the overlay image.
+This method is helpful when using only part of the overlay image.
 Learn more here about moving a selection.